You should consider testing for mold if the property has:

 We provide you our report with field investigation observations and the findings of the laboratory if samples were collected.
 If remediation is merited and the client would like guidance on how to remediate we can then produce a mold remediation protocol.

-On average, the results of the inspection are ready within 2-3 business days of the inspection.
+The results of many mold assessments are ready within 2-3 business days of the inspection.
 Turn-around times may vary throughout the year (particularly after storm events or around holidays).
 Large/complex jobs or sampling that needs to be shipped out or cultured can take longer.
 We ask that you call us once you receive your report to go over the mold assessment.
 That way you can have a good understanding of the findings.